ClubHub Developer Guide

 • 1a.
 No action available to undo.

 • 1a1.
-ClubHub displays “No action to undo.”
+ClubHub displays an error message.

 • Use case ends.

-Use case: UC08 – View Attendance and Follow-Up
+Use case: UC07 – View Attendance

 System: ClubHub Actor: Secretary